slepc/slepc/doc/source/documentation/manual/eps.md

 EPSSetTarget(EPS eps,PetscScalar target);
 ```

 or, alternatively, with the command-line key `-eps_target`.
-Note that, since the target is defined as a `PetscScalar`, complex values of $\tau$ are allowed only in the case of complex scalar builds of the SLEPc library.
+Note that, since the target is defined as a {external:doc}`PetscScalar`, complex values of $\tau$ are allowed only in the case of complex scalar builds of the SLEPc library.

 The use of a target value makes sense if the eigenvalues of interest are located in the interior of the spectrum.
 Since these eigenvalues are usually more difficult to compute, the eigensolver by itself may not be able to obtain them, and additional tools are normally required.
 There are two possibilities for this: